 We now show how cyclical composition allows our framework to generate the appearance of excess new hire wage cyclicality, even though within the model new hire wages are no more flexible than those of existing workers.
 In doing so, we demonstrate how our model framework developed in Section 3 maps into the canonical Bils' regression from the empirical literature.
-To do so we derive an expression for the average wage growth of job changers that permits us to interpret estimates of job changer wage cyclicality from the data.
+To do so, we derive an expression for the average wage growth of job changers that permits us to interpret estimates of job changer wage cyclicality from the data.
 In the process, we relate the full model to the approximate DGM that we developed in Section 2 to interpret our reduced form empirical results.

-Let $\bar{g}t^w$ denote the average wage growth of continuing workers, $\bar{g}t^{EE}$ the average wage growth of new hires who are job changers, and $\Delta \bar{\alpha}t^{EE}$ the component of $\bar{g}t^{EE}$ due compositional effects (i.e. changes in match quality across jobs).
-Further, let $\delta{BG,t}$ be the share of flows moving from bad to good matches out of total job flows at time t and $\delta{GB,t}$ the but also to the new workers who enter under the terms of the existing contract.
+Let $\bar{g}t^w$ denote the average wage growth of continuing workers, $\bar{g}t^{EE}$ the average wage growth of new hires who are job changers, and $\Delta \bar{\alpha}t^{EE}$ the component of $\bar{g}t^{EE}$ due compositional effects

+40. Intuitively, when valuing the contract wage stream, the firm has a longer horizon than the worker because it cares about the effect of the current wage contract on payments not only to the existing workforce, but also to the new workers who enter under the terms of the existing contract.
 A worker, on the other hand, only cares about wages during his or her tenure at the firm.
 While the horizon effect is interesting from a theoretical perspective, GT shows that it is quantitatively miniscule, implying $\chi_t$ is very close to $\eta$ .